Luiz-N/Stock_Search/README.md

 # Stock_Search

-This branch is a major re-factor of the older master branch and corrects some key requirements.
-The stack is the same except this time the much more reliable yahoo finance api is used in the backend instead of hacking it from the client side.
+This is a major re-factor of the older master branch and corrects some key requirements.
+The stack is the same except this time the much more reliable yahoo finance api is used in the backend.
 The setup instructions are the same however a new gem is added so a fresh bundle install is required.
 See the "Changes" section below for for more details on the corrections/enhancements.

 ## Setup: